OVERVIEW

 Hobart - Port Arthur - Hobart

 Enjoy breakfast at your hotel.
 This morning you will travel from Hobart to the historic Port Arthur.
 The penal settlement at Port Arthur is a stark reminder of the harsh conditions endured by the earliest European inhabitants of this one-time island jail, where up to 12000 prisoners were kept in harsh conditions.
 Today, take a guided walking tour through the Penal Settlement.
-On the road from Hobart to the site, we make a photo stop at Tasman Arch and Devil’s Kitchen.
+We also make a photo stop at Tasman Arch and Devil’s Kitchen.

 Port Arthur Tour Inclusions: